peidevs/Event_Resources/Checklist.md

 * did someone 'announce' via the MeetUp site, and send an email on the day before the event?

 #### Lessons learned
+* Consider using a timer, esp. for lightning talks.
+A standard technique is to demo a funny alarm, before the talks begin, and tell everyone that we are setting a timer.
+In this way, no one is offended by being cut off.
 * at CYC, a presenter wanted to play audio clips.
 We rented cables and an adapter box at Long & McQuade so that we could plug a stereo-mini jack into a Mac, and then a XLR (?) jack into the sound board.

 #### Older stuff